-- For applications to Lincolnshire SCITT, recruiters do not have access to any protected characteristics until after the offer of a place has been accepted. - When interviewing candidates for Lincolnshire SCITT, a member of staff who is not on the interview panel asks the compulsory questions to avoid unconscious bias at interview. - The Lincolnshire SCITT training programme for trainee teachers, includes training on protected characteristics and unconscious bias to ensure all children and young people have the same access to education. - Key staff within the Lincolnshire SCITT have also undertaken Mental First Aider training.
+• For applications to Lincolnshire SCITT, recruiters do not have access to any protected characteristics until after the offer of a place has been accepted.

+- When interviewing candidates for Lincolnshire SCITT, a member of staff who is not on the interview panel asks the compulsory questions to avoid unconscious bias at interview. - The Lincolnshire SCITT training programme for trainee teachers, includes training on protected characteristics and unconscious bias to ensure all children and young people have the same access to education. - The Lincolnshire SCITT have access to a HR Business Partner who is Mental Health First Aid trained. - Key staff within the Lincolnshire SCITT have also undertaken Mental First Aider training.